lucasjoliveau/doc/en/applications/finance/fiscal_localizations/italy.md

 San Marino and Italy have special agreements on e-invoicing operations.
 As such, **invoices** follow the regular **reverse charge** rules.
-Additional requirements are not enforced by Odoo, however, the user is requested by the **State** to:
+Additional requirements are not enforced by Konvergo ERP, however, the user is requested by the **State** to:

-  * Select a tax with the option Has exoneration of tax (Italy) ticked, and the Exoneration set to `N3.3`;
+  * Select a tax with the option **Has exoneration of tax (Italy)** ticked, and the **Exoneration** set to `N3.3`;

-  * Use the generic SdI Codice Destinatario `2R4GT08`.
+  * Use the generic SdI **Codice Destinatario** `2R4GT08`.
 The invoice is then routed by a dedicated office in San Marino to the correct business.

 ### Bills

-When a **paper bill** is received from San Marino, any Italian company **must** submit that invoice to the **Agenzia delle Entrate** by indicating the e-invoice’s Tipo Documento field with the special value `TD28`.
+When a **paper bill** is received from San Marino, any Italian company **must** submit that invoice to the **Agenzia delle Entrate** by indicating the e-invoice’s **Tipo Documento** field with the special value `TD28`.

 `TD28`

-Odoo exports a move as `TD28` if the following conditions are met:
+Konvergo ERP exports a move as `TD28` if the following conditions are met:

   * Is a vendor bill;